This report sets out what children themselves see as both their rights, and their responsibilities.

 Adobe Acrobat PDF

 This short training scenario was originally used in the context of introductory child protection training.
 It gives brief information from which participants are asked to identify what they are concerned about and what they would do next.
-A school is concerned about the behaviour of a disabled child.
+Sally uses drugs and is pregnant.
+She has a history of local authority care.

 The Time Intervals Working Group was set up in 1997 to report on the processing of cases through the children’s hearings system.
 Following wide consultation, the first Blueprint, containing a Code of Practice and associated standards and targets, was published in March 1999.
 The objective was to identify and minimise areas of inconsistency, duplication and unnecessary delay at key points within the system, so that children at risk have their needs addressed effectively at an early stage.

 This paper looks at the core issue of motivation and is of relevance if you are interested in the process of behaviour change.
 The paper was written as a resource for staff at Bright, http://www.brightplace.org.uk, who run social marketing campaigns in partnership with other charities.

 This information note outlines the provisions in the new Protection of Children (Scotland) Act 2003 which aims to improve safeguards for children by preventing unsuitable people from working with them.

 This annual report is based on information provided to the EMCDDA by the EU Member States and candidate countries and Norway (participating in the work of the EMCDDA since 2001) in the form of a national report.
 The annual report presents the EMCDDA’s yearly overview of the drug phenomenon in the EU and is an essential reference book for those seeking the latest findings on drugs in Europe.